 Also, Balleine's group does formal model fitting with option models, so the assertion in the first reply that model fitting here is too hard or the data too noisy is hard to understand.

-Fit a model.
+We agree with the Reviewer that our argument would be strengthened by fitting our formal model to behavioral data.
+We have conducted this analysis, and the results strongly support our conclusions.
+The analysis is presented in our revised manuscript.

 2. What I am mostly puzzled about though is that it seems like they set up a straw man type argument, essentially asking: "is there evidence of model-free behavior at the top level?" (and secondary to that, whether the problem representation is hierarchical), whereas what they want to ask is "is there ONLY model-free behavior at the top level, and no model-based control at all?"
 This seems pretty silly, so maybe I missed something in my re-reading.
 In exp 1a/b, the fact that rewarded rare transitions are reinforced is taken as evidence for Model-Free.
 Yes.
 But it's not evidence against any possible Model-based influence.